Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

+\textit{Acknowledgements}.
 We thank Herbert Kertz for technical assistance.
 All samples have been prepared at the Helmholtz Nano Facility~\cite{albrecht_hnf_2017}.
-This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769, by the German Federal Ministry of Education and Research (BMBF) via the Quantum Futur project ‘MajoranaChips’ (Grant No. 13N15264), as well as the Bavarian Ministry of Economic Affairs, Regional Development and Energy within Bavaria’s High-Tech Agenda Project ”Bausteine für das Quantencomputing auf Basis topologischer Materialien mit experimentellen und theoretischen Ansätzen” (grant no. 07 02/686 58/1/21 1/22 2/23).
+This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769, by the German Federal Ministry of Education and Research (BMBF) via the Quantum Futur project ‘MajoranaChips’ (Grant No. 13N15264) and the Quantum Futur project with grant no. 13N14891 (RR), as well as the Bavarian Ministry of Economic Affairs, Regional Development and Energy within Bavaria’s High-Tech Agenda Project ”Bausteine für das Quantencomputing auf Basis topologischer Materialien mit experimentellen und theoretischen Ansätzen” (grant no. 07 02/686 58/1/21 1/22 2/23).

 \oldaddcontentsline [3]{}

 \oldaddcontentsline

 \widetext